Pauan/Immutable/doc/doc.rst

   foo([1], true);
   foo([1], true, 2);

-The types are straight-forward, and are either JavaScript built-ins or are defined by this library.
+The types are either JavaScript built-ins or are defined by this library.
 However, there are some exceptions:

 * ``Any`` can be any type.